sampoder/sampoder/README.md

   <a href="https://sampoder.com">Website</a>
 </p>

+👋 G'day!
+My name is Sam.
+I'm an Australian who grew up in Singapore; nowadays, I live in California.
+I enjoy making things (mostly involving code), playing soccer, running hackathons and learning about random pieces of trivia.

+Away from school I spend my time working with friends on 🏦 HCB — a fiscal sponsorship platform built using Ruby on Rails.
+We give people the tools they need do incredible things in the real world: [hackclub.com/fiscal-sponsorship](https://hackclub.com/fiscal-sponsorship).

-I'm from 🇦🇺 Australia but live in the 🇺🇸 US.
-I enjoy making things!
-I open source everything I make here on GitHub.
-You can 📫 email me at [sampoder@berkeley.edu](mailto:sampoder@berkeley.edu).
+You can email me at [sampoder@berkeley.edu](mailto:sampoder@berkeley.edu).
 Also, my pronouns are `he/him/his`.